cms-analysis/HiggsAnalysis-CombinedLimit/docs/part2/settinguptheanalysis.md

 variables
 ---------
-(MH,bkg_norm,cc_a0,cc_a1,cc_a2,rmdj,vogian_sigma,vogian_width)
+(MH,bkg_norm,cc_a0,cc_a1,cc_a2,j,vogian_sigma,vogian_width)

 p.d.f.s
 -------
-RooChebychev::bkg[ x=rmdj coefList=(cc_a0,cc_a1,cc_a2) ] = 2.6243
+RooChebychev::bkg[ x=j coefList=(cc_a0,cc_a1,cc_a2) ] = 2.6243
-RooVoigtian::sig[ x=rmdj mean=MH width=vogian_width sigma=vogian_sigma ] = 0.000639771
+RooVoigtian::sig[ x=j mean=MH width=vogian_width sigma=vogian_sigma ] = 0.000639771

 datasets
 --------
-RooDataSet::data_obs(rmdj)
+RooDataSet::data_obs(j)
 ```

 In this datacard, the signal is parameterised in terms of the hypothesised mass (`MH`).
 Combine will use this variable, instead of creating its own, which will be interpreted as the value for `-m`.
 For this reason, we should add the option `-m 30` (or something else within the observable range) when running combine.
 You will also see there is a variable named `bkg_norm`.
-This is used to normalize the background rate (see the section on [Rate parameters](/part2/settinguptheanalysis.md#rate-parameters) below for details).
+This is used to normalize the background rate (see the section on [Rate parameters](/part2/settinguptheanalysis#rate-parameters) below for details).

 >**[warning]**
 >Combine will not accept RooExtendedPdfs as an input.
 This is to alleviate a bug that lead to improper treatment of normalization when using multiple RooExtendedPdfs to describe a single process.
-You should instead use RooAbsPdfs and provide the rate as a separate object (see the [Rate parameters](/part2/settinguptheanalysis.md#rate-parameters) section).
+You should instead use RooAbsPdfs and provide the rate as a separate object (see the [Rate parameters](/part2/settinguptheanalysis#rate-parameters) section).

 The part of the datacard related to the systematics can include lines with the syntax